georginapuig/yelp-camp/README.md

 ## Users + Campgrounds

-- [ ] Prevent an unauthenticated user from creating a campground
+- [x] Prevent an unauthenticated user from creating a campground
-- [ ] Save username+id to newly created campground
+- [ ] Save username + id to newly created campground